Prairie Hill, Washington County, Texas

 Prairie Hill is an unincorporated community in Washington County, Texas, United States.
 Founded in 1870, the community flourished from the 1880s through to the 1960s and is still in existence today.

 Location

-Prairie Hill is six miles north of the town of Brenham, Texas, centered on the corner of Old Independence Road (County Road 60) and Prairie Hill Road (County Road 63).
+Prairie Hill is six miles north of the city of Brenham, centered on the corner of Old Independence Road (County Road 60) and Prairie Hill Road (County Road 63).
 It is located at 30°14′56″N 96°22′38″W.

 Major features

 The corner of Prairie Hill Road and Old Independence Road was the heart of the Prairie Hill community.
 Saint John Lutheran Church was located there, as was the Hafer General Store, the Prairie Hill School, and the doctor's office.
 The Prairie Hill dance hall was located about a half-mile north on Old Independence Road.
 The Prairie Hill Cemetery (officially the cemetery of Saint John Lutheran) and the cotton gin were adjacent to the church.

 Today, Saint John Evangelical Lutheran Church and its cemetery are the only remaining structures from the old Prairie Hill community.